eyre-rs/eyre/README.md

 No-std support was removed in 2020 in [commit 608a16a] due to unaddressed upstream breakages.
 [commit 608a16a]:
 https://github.com/eyre-rs/eyre/pull/29/commits/608a16aa2c2c27eca6c88001cc94c6973c18f1d5

+## Backtrace support

+The built in default handler has support for capturing backtrace using `rustc-1.65` or later.

+Backtraces are captured when an error is converted to an `eyre::Report` (such as using `?` or `eyre!`).

+If using the nightly toolchain, backtraces will also be captured and accessed from other errors using [error_generic_member_access](https://github.com/rust-lang/rfcs/pull/2895) if available.

 ## Comparison to failure